 Views and Concluding Observations of United Nations Treaty Bodies

-In its 2017 Concluding Observations on Bulgaria's sixth periodic report on its compliance with CAT, the Committee against Torture expressed continuing concern aboutCommittee against Torture, Concluding observations on the sixth periodic report of Bulgaria, UN doc.
+In its 2017 Concluding Observations on Bulgaria, the Committee against Torture expressed continuing concern aboutCommittee against Torture, Concluding observations on the sixth periodic report of Bulgaria, UN doc.
 CAT/C/BGR/CO/6, 15 December 2017, §9(a).

 The continued existence of 24-hour administrative detention, which falls outside the scope of criminal proceedings, before arrested persons detained in police stations are formally charged with a criminal offence, and during which they are questioned by the police, often without having access to a lawyer and when they are most vulnerable to abuse by law enforcement officials.

 The Committee further expressed concern at reports:Committee against Torture, Concluding observations on the sixth periodic report of Bulgaria, UN doc.
 CAT/C/BGR/CO/6, 15 December 2017, §11(b).